carlomilanesi/measures-rs/docs/Tutorial.md

     with_points with_directions with_2d with_3d with_transformations exact with_approx,
 ```

-This is a macro invocation which expands to the code which defines these types:
+This is a macro invocation, which expands to the code which defines these types:
 * `Measure`: 1D relative measure.
 * `MeasurePoint`: 1D absolute measure.
 * `Measure2d`: 2D relative measure.